Michigan Sex Crimes Attorney

 Child Enticement Charges

 Having any kind of intimate, sexual relations or contact with a minor is illegal under Michigan law.
 However, even talking, texting, emailing, messaging, or otherwise attempting to convince a minor to engage in sexual relations or contact is also crime, and is heavily prosecuted – regardless of whether or not the intercourse actually occurred.
-This is crime, commonly known as “child enticement,” is also called child sexually abusive activity (“CSAA”) in Michigan, and carries heavy penalties, including a possible prison sentence and large fines. .
+This is crime, commonly known as “child enticement,” is also called child sexually abusive activity (“CSAA”) in Michigan, and carries heavy penalties, including a possible prison sentence, the sex offender registry, and large fines.
 They are frequently charged in conjunction with the crime of using a computer to commit the crime of CSAA.
 This makes it a separate crime to using a computer, laptop, iPad, tablet, or smart phone to communicate with the minor.
 What is worse is that the law gives the judge the discretion to sentence someone found guilty of both consecutively, in essence stacking the two sentences on top of each other.

 Child Enticement and Sexual Abusive Activity Statutes